taataa/tapspace/docs/dev/design.md

 ### Movement coordinate system

-Pointer events provide the pointer position in various coordinate systems.
+Pointer events web API provide the pointer position in various coordinate systems.

 We can use pageX/Y, but the coords are relative to the page and not relative to our viewport.